 The Staff at Sister Alphonse Academy will park directly in front of the school along the North Side of the school.
 Staff should enter the staff parking lot via the northeast entrance.
-Visitors to the school MUST NOT ENTER the staff parking area.
+Visitors and/or parents dropping off children at the school MUST NOT ENTER the staff parking area.